-Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of interest to the college, such as clubs, hobbies, student government, athletics, performing arts,
+Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of interest to the college, such as clubs, hobbies, student government, athletics, performing arts, etc.

 First-time student: A student attending any institution for the first time at the level enrolled.
 Includes students enrolled in the fall term who attended a postsecondary institution for the first time at the same level in the prior summer term.
-Also includes students ventered with advanced standing (college credit earned before graduation from high school).
+Also includes students who entered with advanced standing (college credit earned before graduation from high school).

 First-time, first-year student: A student attending any institution for the first time at the undergraduate level.
 Includes students enrolled in the fall term who attended college for the first time in the prior summer term.
-Also includes students who entered with advanced standing (college credits earned before graduation from high school).
+Also includes students who entered with advanced standing (college credits earned before graduation from high school)

-First-year student: A student who has completed less than the equivalent of 1 full year of undergradu semester hours (in a 120-hour degree program) or less than 900 clock hours
+advanced standing (college credits earned before graduation from high school).
+First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate work; that is, less than 30 semester hours (in a 120-hour degree program) or less than 900 clock hours.

-Food and housing (charges)-on campus: Assume double occupancy in institutional housing and 19 meals per week (or maxim meal plan).
+Food and housing (charges)-on campus: Assume double occupancy in institutional housing and 19 meals per week (or maximum meal plan).

-Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter credits, or 24 or more clock hours a week each term
+Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter credits, or 24 or more clock hours a week each term.

-Geographical residence (as admission factor): Special consideration in the admission process given to students from a particular region, state, or country of residence
+Geographical residence (as admission factor): Special consideration in the admission process given to students from a particular region, state, or country of residence.

 Grade-point average (academic high school GPA): The sum of grade points a student has earned in secondary school divided by the number of courses taken.
-The most common system of assigning numbers to grades counts four points for an A, three points for a B, two points for a C, one point for a D, and no points for an E or F. Unweighted GPA's assign the same weight to each course.
+The most common system of assigning numbers to grades counts four points for a A, three points for a B, two points for a C, one point for a D, and no points for an E or F. Unweighted GPA's assign the same weight to each course.
 Weighting gives students additional points for their grades in advanced or honors courses.